radcampaign/allaboveall2020/web/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 4.1.2 (2021-03-23) =

+Enhancements:

+* Allows plugins such as ACF to add fields to the "Compare changes" screen for Rewrite & Republish.

+Bugfixes:

+* Fixes a bug where the "Compare changes" screen for the Rewrite & Republish feature displayed a broken layout in WordPress 5.7.
+* Fixes a bug where a post type enabled by filter couldn't be copied.
+* Fixes a bug where the "Show links in" settings were reset to the default value on version upgrade.

+= 4.1.1 (2021-01-27) =

+Bugfixes:

+* Fixes a bug where editing posts with Elementor could trigger a fatal error.

+= 4.1 (2021-01-27) =

+Enhancements:

+* Improves compatibility between Elementor and the Rewrite and Republish feature.

+Bugfixes:

+* Fixes a bug where Rewrite & Republish notices would be shown for regular copies.
+* Fixes a bug where the original post of a Rewrite & Republish copy was listed in the Yoast SEO Premium link suggestions.

+Other:

+* Disables the plugin for WooCommerce products and introduces filter for enabled post types.

 = 4.0.2 (2021-01-14) =